openl2m/openl2m/docs/index.rst

 While primarily intended to manage network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)

+See a list of features per device class supported :doc:`here.<feature_support>`

-OpenL2M is written in Django 3 and Python 3.
+OpenL2M is written in Python 3 using the Django framework.
 Documentation is written in ReStructured Text format, which is rendered with the Sphinx documentation generator.

 **What's New:**